 Anyone under the age of 40 would’ve heard of (or used) the phrase “Netflix and Chill.”
 Although this internet slang didn’t originate from them, Netflix knows how to capitalize on this virality and speak in their audience’s language:

-Netflix has a great track record of customer interaction and customer care, and they do so with charisma, wit, and humor.
+Netflix has a great track record of customer interaction and customer care, and it does it with charisma, wit, and humor.
 As an entertainment brand, they know how to stray from the typical corporate tone, and have a team prepared to keep up with their casual voice.

 Here’s an example of the Netflix tone: